acoli-repo/AURIS/README.md

 - Models need to be installed separately.
 We expect modules to be found under `udpipe/models/$LANG/*.udpipe`, with `$LANG` to be replaced by a BCP47 language code (to be manually assigned).
 The command `make conllu` will use the *first* `\*.udpipe` file per directory for parsing.
 - After adding a new language, you need to add the BCP47 code for the language to the variable `LANGS` under `update-conllu:` in [`Makefile`](Makefile) and then run `make update-conllu`.
 This will update the `conllu/` subdirectories, subsequent processing steps will take the language( tag)s from these subdirectories.
 	- when running `make update-conllu`, the script will inform you about the installed UDPipe modules.
 Make sure these match the names of the subdirectories of `txt/`, as these files will serve as input.
-- The repository provides English pre-annotations, using the [UD 2.5 EWT model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131)
+- The repository provides pre-annotations for English, using the [UD 2.5 EWT model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131)
+- The repository provides pre-annotations for German, using the [UD 2.5 GSD model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131).
+Note that is relatively error-prone regarding the handling of pronominal constructions.

 ## Source data